Agalma, pl. agalmata: Statue, image, shrine. A composite thing made holy, such as a talisman or ensouled statue.

 Nous: Mind.
 Capitalized as the divine Mind and lowest part of the Noeric realm.
 Identified as the Celestial Demiurge.

-Ousia: Substance, which implies Being.
+Ousia: Substance or “essence,” which implies Being.
 Produced by Aion in the Intelligible Realm.

 Paganism: An umbrella term for many different contemporary religions that are either inspired by (e.g., Wicca or Druidism) or revivalisms of (as in reconstructionist polytheism, e.g., Heathenry, Kemeticism, Hellenism, etc) the ancient cultures in the European-Mediterranean-Near East cultural basin that were displaced by Abrahamic religions.